aws-samples/aws-appsync-calorie-tracker-workshop/5_TESTING/README.md

-# Testing the Calorie Tracker application end to end
+# Module 5: Testing the Calorie Tracker application end to end

 ### Signup new user